openethereum/openethereum.github.io/Home.md

 ### Quick Start with the one-line installer:

+**NOTE: Prior to making our first tagged repository release, this probably won't work.
+This message will be removed after that happens.**

 If you are using OS X or Ubuntu you can try the one-line installer script:

 ```